ReliSA/OSS-project-data-sources/README.md

-Code Hosting Platforms data and Scraper
+Code Hosting Platforms Data and Scraper
 =======================================

-An information repository about data on projects hosted on Code Hosting Platforms (CHP) like guthub, source forge etc., and a tool to retrieve this data and provide it in a comma-separated values (CSV) format.
+An [information repository about data on projects hosted on Code Hosting Platforms (CHP)](wiki/) like github, source forge etc., and a [tool to retrieve this data](src/) and provide it in a comma-separated values (CSV) format.

 The software in this repository is distributed under the MIT licence.
 The `LICENSE` file is available in the root folder.

 Copyright 2022 University of West Bohemia

-Authors: Premek Brada <brada@kiv.zcu.cz>, Petr Picha, Zhanel Mukanova (texts under the `wiki` folder).
+Authors: Premek Brada, Petr Picha, Zhanel Mukanova (texts under the `wiki` folder).

 The `chps` Tool Usage